yangshun/front-end-interview-handbook/contents/pop-quiz.md

 For more senior candidates, expect to explain more advanced stuff with no absolute answers.

 - How does React work?
-What is Virtual DOM and why problems does it solve?
+What is Virtual DOM and what problems does it solve?
 - Why did you use library X over library Y?

 The best and correct way is to prepare for such questions is to really understand the concepts and gets some hands-on experience in applying them in a project.
 Memorizing the answers is not recommended but is acceptable if you are running out of time.